suprafrontal/hemato.ai.docs/source/index.html.md

 # Authentication

 All authenticated calls to Hemato.AI API are expected to present an `Authorization` header containing a signed and not expired token.
-To obtain an authorization token you have 3 options.
+To obtain an authorization token you have 3 options:

-1. Demo Authentication: this is only useful for development and testing purposes.
+1. Demo Authentication: for development and testing purposes.
 2. Session Based Authentication: you can provide a user name and password to obtain a newly minted and signed token.
 3. Public-Private Key: if you have a public key registered with Hemato.AI you can sign your own tokens.
 This is particularly helpful in situations where a user is not directly involved and a device or an automated system needs to make calls to Hemato.AI API.
 To learn more read [How to register your public keys with hemato](#Register-Public-Key)

 ## Demo Auth

-> To authorize, using Demo Authentication this code:
+> To authorize, using Demo Authentication:

 ```shell